AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The integer index of the sleep record you wish to edit.
+* INDEX: The index of the sleep record you wish to edit.
+It must be a positive number and is not larger than the number of sleep records recorded.
 * START: The new start time of the sleep.
 It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
 * END: The new end time of the sleep.
 It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.